Skip to content

 Improved efficiency

 Lawyers spend between 40 and 60% of their time drafting legal documents and reviewing contracts.
 Those are critical tasks, but ones that are time-consuming and inefficient.
 With hundreds or thousands of contracts to manage, legal professionals keenly understand the efficiency that comes with automating tasks that don’t require legal knowledge and experience.
-There’s no need to spend precious hours — or even days — searching for an essential clause in all the contracts you manage when AI can find it for you in seconds.
-AI-based contract analysis software can extract critical information pertinent to individual clients, client types, or matters.

 AI can also help you manage obligations, payments, and deadlines, with automatic notifications.
-Think of the time savings (and improved accuracy) by moving from a hard copy calendar to a digital one.
+Think of the time savings and improved accuracy by moving from a hard copy calendar to a digital one.
 Now take that a step further by not having to enter calendar events at all.
-AI can pull these dates directly from their original source – the contracts – and auto-notify you when action is required.
+AI can pull these dates directly from their original source — the contracts — and auto-notify you when action is required.

 Savings